 The U.S. has long been plagued by bed bugs—tiny hitchhikers that invade thousands of properties.
 These vermin were thought to have been eradicated in 1939 thanks to the discovery of the insecticide DDT, but the bug-free period at homes and establishments didn’t last.
 Infestations returned with the emergence of a pesticide-resistant species in 2000.
 Since then, the bed bug problem has persisted, affecting 1 out of 5 property owners across different states.

 In solving this issue, one needs to understand what bed bugs are, how they move, and where they thrive.
+You also need to know why bed bug control in Indiana and surrounding states can help prevent the infestation of these insects.
 Here are some of the most important things about these critters:

 What Are Bed Bugs?